MattiasJohanssons/demo_repo/README.md

 git branch

 If I now change stuff here, it doesn't appear on the other branches, like the master branch. \
+Push it to github using: \
+git push -u origin feature-readme-instructions \
+Then you can merge them on github.